Duchy of Pomerania: Polish–Teutonic Wars

 In 1320 and 1325, Wartislaw IV of Pomerania-Wolgast allied with the Landmeister of the State of the Teutonic Order in Prussia against king Casimir III of Poland.
 When the Treaty of Kalisz had ended the subsequent Polish–Teutonic War (1326–32) in 1343, Wartislaw's sons Bogislaw V, Barnim IV and Wartislaw V changed sides, and Bogislaw V married Casimir III's daughter, Elisabeth.
 Barnim III of Pomerania-Stettin joined this alliance in 1348.
 After Poland and Lithuania had formed the Union of Krėva in 1385, and Poland had rejected the claims of Casimir III's grandson Casimir IV of Pomerania-Stolp, Bogislaw VIII and Wartislaw VII of Pomerania-Stolp in 1386 concluded an anti-Polish alliance with the Teutonic Knights, after they had settled their common border.
 In 1388, this alliance was joined by Swantibor I and Bogislaw VII of Pomerania-Stettin as well as Barnim VI and Wartislaw VI of Pomerania-Wolgast.

 Later in 1388 however, the dukes of Pomerania-Stolp left this alliance and sided with Poland, who had promised to partially respect their claims as Casimir III's heirs.
 Thence, the nobles of Pomerania-Stolp robbed the Teutonic Knights and their supply routes, provoking a counter-attack that destroyed many noble strongholds and the fortifications of Köslin (now Koszalin).
-Bogislaw VIII, Barnim V and Wartislaw VII reacted by siding with Polish king Jogaila and concluding mutual trade alleviations.
+Bogislaw VIII, Barnim V and Wartislaw VII reacted by siding with Polish king Władysław II Jagiełło and concluding mutual trade alleviations.

 When Wartislaw VII died, Bogislaw VIII and Barnim V concluded a treaty with the Teutonic Knights to safeguard their supply routes in turn for a financial credit.
 Swantibor I and Bogislaw VII of Pomerania-Stettin changed sides in 1395 and allied with the knights in turn for financial aid.
-Barnim V in 1397 concluded an alliance with Poland, married Vytautas' niece Hedwig and was in Jogaila's service in 1401 until he died in 1402 or 1404.
-Bogislaw VIII also entered into Jogaila's service, but changed sides in 1407–08, when he allied with the Teutonic Knights and settled their common border.
+Barnim V in 1397 concluded an alliance with Poland, married Vytautas' niece Hedwig and was in Władysław II Jagiełło's service in 1401 until he died in 1402 or 1404.
+Bogislaw VIII also entered into Władysław II Jagiełło's service, but changed sides in 1407–08, when he allied with the Teutonic Knights and settled their common border.

 Nikolaus Bock, Cammin bishop from 1398–1410, had also sided with the knights before and placed his bishopric under their suzerainty.
 Wartislaw VIII of Pomerania-Wolgast allied with the knights in return for an assumption of a debt and additional payments.
 Swantibor I and Bogislaw VII of Pomerania-Stettin joined this alliance in 1409, after they had concluded a ten-year truce with the knights in return for debt cancellation before.
-When the knights lost the Battle of Tannenberg in 1410, Bogislaw VIII of Pomerania-Stolp changed sides again and allied with Poland in return for the Bütow, Schlochau, Preußisch-Friedland, Baldenburg, Hammerstein and Schivelbein areas, which Poland had gained from the State of the Teutonic Order before.
+When the knights lost the Battle of Grunwald in 1410, Bogislaw VIII of Pomerania-Stolp (Słupsk) changed sides again and allied with Poland in return for the Bütow (Bytów), Schlochau (Człuchów), Preußisch-Friedland (Debrzno), Baldenburg (Biały Bór), Hammerstein (Czarne) and Schivelbein (Świdwin) areas, which Poland had regained from the State of the Teutonic Order before.
 This was however cancelled by the First Peace of Thorn in 1411.